gusmith/ultimate-react-course/16-fast-react-pizza/fast-react-pizza/README.md

 - styling -> tailwindcss
 - remote state management -> react router (new way of fteching data right inside React router (v6.4+)).
 Note really state management as it does not persist state
 - UI state manegement -> Redux as state is fairly complex, and also to practice

+## Code structure

+- `features` folder for everyting related to the features
+- `ui` for all UI generic and re-usable components
+- `services` for re-usable code interacting with the API
+- `utils` for all re-usable stateless helper functions, without side effects

+We could also have a `contexts` folder, `pages`...